North Nazimabad: Blocks of North Nazimabad

-North Nazimabad has been divided into blocks A-U. Each block has a certain sized lot, which range from 120 sqyd, all the up to 3000 sqyd.
-The most expensive, and lucrative area to buy a home in the place is block F. Where homes can range from $700,000-$3,500,000 (USD) approx, depending on the lot size.
+North Nazimabad has been divided into blocks A-U. Each block has a certain sized plot, which range from 120 sqyd, all the up to 3000 sqyd.
+The most expensive, and lucrative area to buy a home in the place is block F. Where homes can range from $700,000-$3,500,000 (USD) approx, depending on the plot size.
 The town has now also become one of the most population dense places in the city, which has resulted in many high-rise apartments, and condos blocks to be built.
 This has resulted in skyrocketing prices for residential properties, leaving many citizens out-priced of a once affordable suburban town.